-One of our most spectacular projects, a pair of Rose Windows custom designed and created for the new St. Thomas Aquinas Priory in Charlottesville, Virginia.
+One of our most spectacular projects is a pair of Rose Windows custom designed and created for the new St. Thomas Aquinas Priory in Charlottesville, Virginia.
 The Dominican Friars that live at the Priory will pray in the chapel where these windows live five times a day.
-Each individual symbol is placed to instruct the faithful, as well as inspire prayer, which hearkens back to the purpose of stained glass back in ancient times.
-Each individual painted piece was fired multiple times, and painted using antique processes and techniques.
-The Dominicans are an old order, and new-style windows wound’t suit their new home.
+Each symbol is placed to instruct the faithful and inspire prayer, which hearkens back to the purpose of stained glass in ancient times.
+Each individual painted piece was fired multiple times and painted using antique processes and techniques.
+The Dominicans are an old order, and new-style windows woulnd’t suit their new home.

 To see more of this post, please visit our Facebook Page.

-This window brings many of our studios finest skills together into a single piece.
+This window combines many of our studio’s most exemplary skills into a single piece.
 Each colored bevel couples hand-blown german glass with bevels hand-ground on our antique Henry Lang machinery.
-The sculpted branches, brilliant red leaves, and accent bevels gives the tree an illusion of movement.
-The background glass is one of a kind, and selected for it’s wispy blue and gold veins.
+The sculpted branches, brilliant red leaves, and accent bevels give the tree an illusion of movement.
+The background glass is one of a kind and selected for its wispy blue and gold veins.
 Sliver bevels are adhered to the glass and reflect the light playfully.

-Flameworking is a process we have explored in our studio, with a focus upon trying to capture the translucency of nature, that “sun coming through the tree limbs” effect.
+Flameworking is a process we have explored in our studio, focusing on trying to capture the translucency of nature, that “sun coming through the tree limbs” effect.
 This dogwood tree is composed of sculpted solder, hand-made dogwood blossoms and leaves, and hand-blown german glass to bring it all alive.

 The iridized glass in this window blended beautifully with the surrounding colors.
 The delicate beveling in the tops of the trees comes alive with the lights behind them.